 - Training Room Hire: - The BizHQ has a fully equiped training room availalbe for business functions.
 This room can be hired for morning, half day, full Day or evening functions including weekends.
 It has disabled access with kitchen and restroom facilities.
 Please contact the BizHQ on 63620448 or for more information

 The Business Enterprise Centres hold regular events for interested local businesses with guest speakers to discuss current business issues.

 Most BEC are free for BEC Members with a small registratgion fee for non-members.
 BEC network meetings play an important role in providing businesses with information about their community, broader business topics and the opportunity to develop mutually beneficial relationships with other business operators.

 New members are always welcome BEC membership is only $110 per annum.
 Contact vthe BEC on 63620448 or email for a membership form.

 Business Advisory Service

 The BEC's confidential business advisory service is available to any existing micro or small business or business intender.
-This advisory service will be provided under either the NSW Government Small Biz Connect program or the Australian Governments ASBAS program with the first 2 vitis 100% subsidesed.
+This advisory service will be provided under the NSW Governments Business Connect program.

-The services is available at your local BEC office or outrach office alternatively; arrangements can be made to visit your business premises (PLEASE NOTE the BEC does not make house calls).
-Our BEC Advisor will initially meet with you for up to one hour to discuss the relevant issues or ideas.
+These services are available at your local BEC office or outreach office alternatively; arrangements can be made to visit your business premises (PLEASE NOTE the BEC does not make house calls).
+Our Business Advisor will initially meet with you for up to one hour to discuss the relevant issues or ideas.
 Depending on the outcome of this, a proposed strategy or plan of action will be suggested for the person to consider.
 This may include referrals to other sources of information, specific training programs or local professionals or business specialists.